Hélène Monastier: Life

 Hélène-Sophie Monastier was born in Payerne.
 Daughter of Charles Louis, Protestant pastor and librarian, and Marie Louise Gonin.
 She had a brother, Louis, who was twelve years older.

 She lived her entire life with a paralyzed leg as a result of the poliomyelitis contracted at the age of two years.
 Her parents attitude facilitated her childhood, but she suffered from the consequences of the disease in his adolescence.
 At the age of 27 she tried an operation but without obtaining noticeable improvements.
-However, her friend Samuel Gagnebin gifted her excerpts of Prière pour demander à Dieu le bon usage des maladies by from Blaise Pascal, and she was transformed.
+However, her friend Samuel Gagnebin gifted her excerpts of Prière pour demander à Dieu le bon usage des maladies by Blaise Pascal, and she was transformed.
 Since this moment she considered herself "cured".

 Monastier did her studies in Payerne and Lausanne, and stays in Great Britain and Germany; where she trained as a teacher and she also discovered the living conditions of workers, unemployment, class struggle and socialism.
 She was a teacher of French, History and Geography for 40 years, from 1904 until 1943, at the private school École Vinet in Lausanne.

 Monastier organized the first camp for grammar school girls in 1909, bringing together pupils from Lausanne, Geneva and Neuchâtel.
 This was the forerunner of the "Camp d’éducatrices de Vaumarcus", a center for meetings, training and vacations for Christian Unions of young people, in which she participated every year up until 1962.

 In 1911, she joined the Christian Socialist movement and helped working class youth at the Maison du Peuple (‘People’s House’) in Lausanne.
 In 1920, she was involved in founding the Christian-Social Movement in French-speaking Switzerland.

 Hélène Monastier (4th from the right), Pierre Cérésole (3rd f.l.) and Leonhard Ragaz (4th f.l.) at the Reconciliation Conference in Bad Boll in 1924.